Setting Up Your Menus, Brushes and Presets

 A Concepts Tutorial for iOS

 We understand how finely-tuned tools are everything to an artisan.
-The right brush tip, color, paper type or pencil hardness makes a difference to your final product.
-We believe in offering you the deepest customization on your tools so you can have the exact tool you need, right where you need it — at your fingertips.
+The right brush tip, color, paper type or pencil hardness makes a difference to your final product, as does your layout.
+Concepts offers you flexible menus and deep brush customization so you can have the exact tool you need, right where you need it — at your fingertips.

-Here’s how you can set up your menus, brushes and tool presets in Concepts so you can feel comfortable drawing and access your favorite tools quickly.
+Here’s how you can set up your menus, brushes and tool presets in Concepts so you can feel comfortable drawing and reach your favorite tools quickly.

 When you first enter a drawing, you’ll find an infinite canvas with your tools located on the Tool Wheel.
 You’ll also see several menus on either side of the canvas.